mvaughan20/487-Final-Project/README.md

 * 2. Began to create the car speed method, which was slowly increased based on the input from the controller.
 * 3. Created the stoplight model and set the colors accordingly.
 * 4. Created clock and implemented it with light
-* 5. Finalized win and loss conditions
+* 5. Finalized win and loss conditions/reset button
-* 6. Set up timer to display on FPGA screen via leddec

 ### Timeline of the Project:
 * We planned out our project outline and general approach to our ideas over the course of the last week of classes.
 We knew with our limited time during finals we needed a strong approach to streamline our workflow when we actually began coding after taking our CPE487 final exam.